pnp/blog/content/post/cli-how-cool-is-that-context/index.md

 First of all, CLI for Microsoft 365 context gives you a great opportunity to group all of your options in a single place without having to provide them for each executed command, that's just plain convenience and time-saving.

-Let's now think of a scenario in which we have a script that uses CLI for Microsoft 365 commands which we want to execute in a loop providing different set of parameters (options) for each run.
-Context seems perfect for that task as we may just provide different `.m365rc.json` with different context for each run and ... that's it 🙂.
+Let's now think of a scenario in which we have a script that uses CLI for Microsoft 365 commands which we want to execute in a loop providing a different set of parameters (options) for each run.
+The context seems perfect for that task as we may just provide different `.m365rc.json` with different contexts for each run and ... that's it 🙂.

 Another use case we may think of is what I like to call 'YOLO mode' 😅, which for sure is highly dangerous and I don't recommend it, but it is a good example of how many possibilities and freedom with have with CLI for Microsoft 365 context.
 In CLI for Microsoft 365 when a `remove` command is executed the user always has to confirm the operation either by answering yes to the prompt or by adding the `--confirm` option to the command.
 Well, we may forget all of that if we just execute `m365 context option set --name "confirm" --value "true"`.
 After that CLI will automatically confirm for us any operation 🤯.